 |Posted by firstname.lastname@example.org on January 7, 2018 at 7:05 PM||comments (0)|

 Hello friends!
-I just want to post a quick note about the lack of notes from 2015 to now.
+We just want to post a quick note about the lack of notes from 2015 to now.
 This does not mean we have not been having meetings.
-It just means we have been busy brewing and drinking and perhaps being a little less concerned with posting public meeting notes.
+It just means we have been a bit too busy with all things brewing to post meeting notes.

 |Posted by Dan Kluckhuhn on October 26, 2015 at 4:45 PM||comments (0)|

 Specal thanks to Gary and Claire and Baby Calvin for hosting our meeting this month!

 Our newly minted Chairman, Justin opened the meeting and welcomed new attendees to introduce themselves.
 Quentin H. from Kemp Mill has been brewing for less than a year and prefers using extracts.
 Jeff recently moved here from Seattle and has been brewing for about a year and a half.
 He and his wife just had a new baby three weeks ago!
 Congrats!